ISISComputingGroup/ibex_developers_manual/System-Testing-with-Squish.md

 1. Edit the test suite settings (select test suite in test suites tab.
 Then click on icon with blue spanner)
     1. Edit Object Map to be `..\objects.map`.
 You may not be able to do this from the Squish client depending on your version, in which case you can directly edit `suite.conf` in `/<System tests folder>/suite_<something>_tests/` (it should say `OBJECTMAP=..\objects.map`)

+# System Testing The IBEX Script Generator with Squish BDD Tools

+The way we use Squish for testing the script generator is a bit different to the way we test the IBEX client.
+The method for testing is documented on the [System Testing The IBEX Script Generator with Squish BDD Tools](System-Testing-The-IBEX-Script-Generator-with-Squish-BDD-Tools) page.

 # Creating a new Test

 A test contains one test case.